 CPNI strongly recommend that the deployment of vehicle security barriers should be based on thorough security Operational Requirements.

 The deployment of VADS VSBs should only be done with a full understanding of their performance capability.
 This will inform the decision process for selecting suitable measures.
 The chosen VSB should provide the appropriate level of protection against the defined vehicle borne threat/s in order to reduce risk to an acceptable level.

-The Vehicle Access Delay Standard (VADS) has been developed to allow the testing of barriers predominantly used at temporary events.
+The Vehicle Attack Delay Standard (VADS) has been developed to allow the testing of barriers predominantly used at temporary events.
 Where CPNI assess there is a need the standard also accommodates the testing of permanent barriers, for example roller shutter doors.